How to Write Resume References

 Write a Resume Reference PageIt is important to use the names of people that were instrumental in advancing your career.
-It would be advantageous to have the people you choose give a glowing reference.
-Before adding someone to your list make sure you ask for their permission first.
-If appropriate, discuss with them what they are planning to say when they are asked to speak about you to ensure that what they will say is going to benefit you in your job acquisition.
+It essential to have the people you choose give you a glowing recommendation.
+Before adding someone to your list, make sure you ask for their permission first.
+If appropriate, discuss with them what they are planning to say when they are asked to speak about you.
+This verification process will ensure that what they will say is going to benefit you in your job acquisition.

 This is How to Write Resume ReferencesReference Page Format

-- It is customary to use a light colored, “resume paper” which is commonly available in 24 or 32 pound weights.
-If you purchase a box of this paper it will normally come with matching envelopes.
+- For a hard copy it is customary to use a light colored, resume paper which is commonly available in 24-pound or 32-pound weights.
+If you purchase a box of this paper, it will normally come with matching envelopes.
 Buy enough paper so you can use it for your resume, cover letter, and reference page.
 You will most likely be sending out more than one set of documents so get enough for that too.
-The high quality paper will establish a professional look when all of your documents use the same matching paper.
+The high-quality paper will establish a professional look when all of your documents use the same matching paper.

 - Resume Fonts are another formatting choice to consider.
-It is common for companies to electronically scan these types of documents into their system.
+It is common for companies to scan these types of documents into their system electronically.
 The use of common fonts will make it easier for the hiring manager and the scanning program to read your page.
 You will want to make this as easy as possible to read by both humans and machines.

 - Darker fonts are generally used, try using blue or black.